Synerty/peek-plugin-diagram-trace/peek_plugin_diagram_trace/doc-admin/admin_tasks/admin_tasks.rst

 #.
 Click on the **Edit Settings** tab

 #.
 Enter the color names to use, separated by commas.
-    These color names must match the Diagrams Color loolup names.
+    These color names must match the Diagrams Color lookup names.

 #.
 Click save.